rucool/cool_maps/README.rst

-Wrapper functions around the cartopy for plotting data on maps.
+cool_maps is a package containing functions that utilizearound the cartopy for plotting data on maps.

-These functions are written to easily generate maps using some pre-defined settings that our lab, Rutgers Center for Ocean Observing Leadership, prefers to use.
+These functions are written to easily generate maps using pre-defined settings that our lab, Rutgers Center for Ocean Observing Leadership, prefers to use.

 * Free software: MIT license